Blazity/next-maintenance-mode/README.md

 ## Features

-- ⚡️ **App Directory Ready**: Easily integrates with the new Next.js app directory.
+- ⚡️ **Next.js Compatibility**: Out-of-the-box integration with the new Next.js app directory, providing a smooth user experience.
 - 🛠️ **Seamless Integration**: Designed to work hand-in-hand with Next.js applications, ensuring an intuitive setup process and seamless operation.
-- 📚 **Multi-Provider Support**: Flexibility to choose between Upstash and Edge Config for configuration, adapting to your preferred workflow and tools.
+- 📚 **Provider Options**: Offers the flexibility to choose between Upstash and Edge Config as configuration providers, allowing you to tailor the solution to your existing workflow and tools.
-- 💻 **Simple API**: With a straightforward API and minimal setup requirements, integrating `next-maintenance-mode` is a breeze.
-- 💾 **Cost-effective**: Optional caching option ensures a reduction in bandwidth usage
+- 💻 **Simple API**: One Wrapper to Rule Them All - ``withMaintenanceMode``
+- 💾 **Cost-Efficiency**: Our optional caching feature reduces bandwidth usage, making your maintenance mode not only more efficient but also cost-effective.
+- 🔄 **Dynamic Toggle**: Easily toggle maintenance mode on and off without the need for a complete app rebuild, saving you time and effort.

 ## Installation